Correctional Officer

 If you go by yourself with the two prisoners and one ran away, what is your fast action you will do

-Asked by Paul about 10 years ago
+Asked by Paul over 10 years ago

 For starters you should NEVER be in that position in the first place.
 Assuming it did happen, you go with the bird in the hand and keep custody of the prisoner you have.
 You might be justified in shooting at the fleeing prisoner, but you would not deliberately loose the one you still have to maybe catch the one who is running.